Our top pick for

 Find out more about how you can short Aviva stock.

 Beta is a measure of a share's volatility in relation to the market.
-The market (PINK average) beta is 1, while Aviva's is 1.2436.
-This would suggest that Aviva's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (PINK average) beta is 1, while Aviva's is 1.2644.
+This would suggest that Aviva's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

-Aviva plc provides various insurance and savings products primarily in the United Kingdom, rest of Europe, North America, and South-East Asia.
-The company offers life insurance, long term health and accident insurance, savings, pension, and annuity products, as well as pension fund business and lifetime mortgage products.
-It also provides insurance cover to individuals, small and medium-sized businesses for risks associated primarily with motor vehicles and medical expenses, as well as property and liability, such as employers' and professional indemnity liabilities.
+Aviva plc provides various insurance, retirement, and savings products in the United Kingdom, Ireland, Canada, France, Italy, Poland, and internationally.
+The company offers life insurance, long-term health and accident insurance, savings, pension, and annuity products, as well as pension fund business and lifetime mortgage products.
+It also provides insurance cover to individuals, small and medium-sized businesses for risks associated with motor vehicles and medical expenses, as well as property and liability, such as employers' and professional indemnity liabilities, and medical expenses.
 In addition, the company offers personal and commercial lines insurance products; long-term insurance and savings products, primarily for individuals.
 Further, it provides investment management services for institutional pension fund mandates; and manages various retail investment products, including investment funds, unit trusts, open-ended investment companies, and individual savings accounts for third-party financial institutions, pension funds, public sector organizations, investment professionals, and private investors.
-Additionally, the company offers asset management, retirement, and protection insurance products.
-The company markets its products through a network of insurance brokers, as well as MyAviva platform.
-The company was formerly known as CGNU plc and changed its name to Aviva plc in July 2002.
-Aviva plc was founded in 1696 and is headquartered in London, the United Kingdom.
+Additionally, the company offers asset management and protection insurance products.
+Aviva plc markets its products through a network of insurance brokers, as well as MyAviva platform.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.